B. China, 1966

-He began taking highly staged photographs that explore the influence of Western consumer culture in China.
-In more recent works he has explored political and social themes including the struggles of the migrant population and Chinese diplomacy.
-His photographs are known for their massive scale, deep symbolism and careful staging, which can sometimes take several weeks and involve up to 300 extras.
+Wang Qingsong is a leading figure in the revolution in Chinese photography.
+He constructs highly staged photographs that explore the influence of Western consumer culture in China.
+In more recent works he has explored political and social themes including the struggles of the country’s migrant population and Chinese diplomacy.
+Qingsong’s photographs are known for their epic scale, deep symbolism and careful staging, which can sometimes take several weeks and involve up to 300 extras.
 Although photography is his main medium, he has explored performance and video art in more recent years.

-Wang Qingsong’s work has been presented at prestigious galleries, museums and art fairs across the globe including the 55th Venice Biennale China Pavillion (Venice), the International Centre of Photography (NY), the Hammer Museum (Los Angeles), the Victoria and Albert Museum (London), the 42nd Recontres de la Photographie (Arles), the Daegu Art Museum (Seoul), MOCA (Taipei), the Rockbund Art Museum (Shanghai) and the Mori Art Museum (Tokyo).
+Wang Qingsong was born in north-eastern China in 1966.
+Qingsong studied in the Oil Painting Department of the Sichuan Academy of Fine Arts.
+His work has been presented at prestigious galleries, museums and art fairs across the globe including the 55th Venice Biennale China Pavilion, Italy, the International Centre of Photography, New York, the Hammer Museum, Los Angeles, the Victoria and Albert Museum, London, the 42nd Rencontres de la Photographie, Arles, the Daegu Art Museum, Seoul, MOCA, Taipei, the Rockbund Art Museum, Shanghai, and the Mori Art Museum, Tokyo.

 Thank you for your enquiry.
 We will be in touch shortly.